 A graduate certificate program (GCP) is defined as a group of three to five 400- and 500-level courses in a concentration within a department or program organized with the objective of training students in a specific area of expertise.
 Admission to a GCP is limited to students who qualify as non-degree graduate students who hold a bachelor's degree with a GPA of 2.5/4.0 or higher.
 The GRE is not required.
 Admission as a certificate student does not guarantee future admission to a graduate degree program.

 Course requirements for a GCP are determined by the individual department, and must have a minimum of nine credit hours with at least one course at the 500-level.
 No more than nine credit hours of 400-level courses can be included; no more than half of the credits or courses may be specialized (topical) accelerated courses.
 Transfer credit cannot be applied toward a graduate certificate.

-The time limit for its completion is three years.
+The time limit for certificate completion is three years.
 A student may complete more than one graduate certificate if admitted to each.

 A GPA of 3.0/4.0 or greater is required in the certificate courses before a graduate certificate can be awarded.
-Form G528 Application for a Graduate Certificate must be filed by certificate students delineating the courses completed for a particular graduate certificate.
-This form is available from the Office of Graduate Academic Affairs, and must be approved by that office and by the academic unit head.
+Application for a Graduate Certificate (Form G528) must be filed by certificate students delineating the courses completed for a particular graduate certificate.
+This form is available from the Office of Academic Affairs and must be approved by that office and by the academic unit head.

 The completion of a GCP will be indicated on the student's transcript.
 A certificate student who subsequently applies to and is admitted to a specific master's degree program may apply all approved coursework taken as a certificate student (in a single certificate program) and passed with a "B" grade or better to the master's degree program.